naidupushpanjali/INGKA-frontend-assignment/README.md

-# Warehouse Inventory Management System# Getting Started with Create React App
+# Warehouse Inventory Management System

 A React-based inventory management application for tracking products, articles, and sales.
 Built with TypeScript and INGKA design system components.This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).